Black History Month: How It Began and How to Celebrate

 Black Girls Code, started by Kimberly Bryant in 2011, seeks to introduce young women of color to the world of technology and computer programming so that they can build innovative futures in STEM and beyond.

-With stars like Regina King and Kamala Harris making Black history today, it’s abundantly clear that not all history-making Black figures are from the past.
+With stars like Angela Bassett, Sheryl Lee Ralph, Megan Thee Stallion and more making Black history every day, it’s abundantly clear that not all history-making Black figures are from the past.
 Acknowledge living Black legends who inspire you.
 Share their achievements and their words with others.

 No matter what month it is, remember: Black history is American history.

 For the latest content celebrating Black History Month, please visit our Black History Month page, or read more in our Black Stories section.